The Dog Blog

-- Never leave your dog unattended in a open screen area.
-They will go through a screen in seconds.
+- Never leave the dog unattended in an open screened area.
+They can go through a screen in seconds.

-- where possible, if you observe them making any attempts to go through glass, try to remove items that might make it possible to access the window or move the dog to safer areas for several days until they are more decompressed.
+- Where possible, if you observe them making any attempts to go through glass, try to remove items that might make it possible to access the window, or move the dog to safer areas for several days until they have had more time to decompress.
 The panic will subside.

-- When you leave the home, it is scary.
-The dog may try to follow you - even if that means going through glass or screens.
-A good practice is to desensitize by leaving the house for afew minutes.
-Then come back in.
-Repeat this many times. extending the "away" time until they see it is normal and you always return.
+- When you leave the home, it can be scary for them.
+The dog may try to follow you - even if that means going through glass or a screen.
+A good practice is to desensitize the dog by leaving the house for a few minutes, then coming back in.
+Repeat this many times, extending the "away" time, until they see it is normal and you always return.

 Use of a GPS tracker:

-- If you are able to or your dog is particularly skittish, please consider purchasing a cellular capable GPS tracking device.
+- If you are able to, and/or your dog is particularly skittish, please consider purchasing a cellular-capable GPS tracking device.
 There are many available.
 Discuss with your veterinarian or pet care products professional what might be best for you and within your price range.
-The costs vary but in the $50 CAD range.
+The costs vary but are typically in the $50 CAD range.